mprelude/cl-scram/README.md

 ## TODO

 1. Implement [SASLprep](https://www.ietf.org/rfc/rfc4013.txt) algorithm to support the full gamut of passwords.
 For now, using the library with passwords containing unsupported characters is considered unsupported behavior.
-2. Implement secure random nonce generation.
-This is not required by the SCRAM standard but will make requests less predictable & thus more secure.